 Manager

-- optional DI provided for service layer
+- optional DI(Dependency Injection) provided for service layer

 - make it more atomic and modular to encapsulate the business logic